Garry Kasparov: Rising up the ranks

 As a teenager, Kasparov shared the USSR Chess Championship in 1981 with Lev Psakhis (12.5/17), although Psakhis won their game.
-His first win in a superclass-level international tournament was scored at Bugojno, SR Bosnia and Herzegovina, Yugoslavia in 1982.
+His first win in a superclass-level international tournament was scored at Bugojno, Yugoslavia, in 1982.
 He earned a place in the 1982 Moscow Interzonal tournament, which he won, to qualify for the Candidates Tournament.
 At age 19, he was the youngest Candidate since Bobby Fischer, who was 15 when he qualified in 1958.
-At this stage, he was already the No. 2-rated player in the world, trailing only world champion Karpov on the January 1983 list.

 Kasparov's first (quarter-final) Candidates match was against Alexander Beliavsky, whom he defeated 6–3 (four wins, one loss).
-Politics threatened Kasparov's semi-final against Korchnoi, which was scheduled to be played in Pasadena, California.
-Korchnoi had defected from the Soviet Union in 1976 and was at that time the strongest active non-Soviet player.
+Politics threatened Kasparov's semi-final against Victor Korchnoi, which was scheduled to be played in Pasadena, California.
 The Soviet authorities would not allow Kasparov to travel to the United States, meaning that Korchnoi could have had a walkover.
 This decision was met with disapproval by the chess world, and Korchnoi agreed to the match to being played in London instead, along with the previously scheduled match between Vasily Smyslov and Zoltán Ribli.
 The Kasparov-Korchnoi match was put together on short notice by Raymond Keene.
 Kasparov lost the first game but won the match 7–4 (four wins, one loss).